raodj/cityscape/model_gen/README.md

 # CityScape Model Generator

+## Compiling

+The source code uses GNU autoconf (https://www.gnu.org/software/autoconf/) to detect the GNU/Linux distribution settings and generate a Makefile.
+Accordingly, the source code can be built via the following procedure:

+* $ cd model_gen
+* $ autoreconf -i -v
+* $ ./configure
+* $ make

 ## Test data
 ### General info
 1. Location: All test files are located in `tests/[City Name]`